Hilde Osland’s Latest Video Showcases Her Perfect Backside, Leaves Fans Begging For More

 That smile has captured the attention of many of Osland’s 1.4 million followers.
 But fans also love her for her overall good looks.
 As The Inquisitr previously reported, fans love it when Osland showcases her figure in skimpy bikinis.

-While many followers will comment on how perfect the beauty looks, Osland admits the she uses edits her photos before sharing them with the world.
+While many followers will comment on how perfect the beauty looks, Osland admits the she edits her photos before sharing them with the world.
 In one post, she told a fan that she used the Lightroom program to edit her shots.
-When one follower asked how she managed to make her waist look so small in photos, she said in a separate post that knowing her angles helped — that along with good genetics.
+When one follower asked how she managed to make her waist look so small in photos, she said in a separate post that knowing her angles helped — along with good genetics.

 Fans wanting to see more of Osland can follow her Instagram account.